LukasRaider/LukasRaider/README.md

 - 👋 Hi, I’m Lukas Huvar
-- 👀 I’m interested in ...
+- 👀 I’m interested in
-- 🌱 I’m currently learning main C# and Java,
+- 🌱 I’m currently learning main C#, Java and testing frameworks Specflows Cypress.
 - 💞️ I’m looking to collaborate on full-time job as software developer.
-- 📫 How to reach me ...
+- 📫 How to reach me, linkedln www.linkedin.com/in/lukas-huvar-40b060251
+- You can view my portfolio on my website http://lukashuvar.borec.cz/

 <!---
 LukasRaider/LukasRaider is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.